 GENERAC HOLDINGS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Generac Holdings Inc. - GNRC

-NEW ORLEANS, Dec.
-16, 2022 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 30, 2023 to file lead plaintiff applications in a securities class action lawsuit against Generac Holdings Inc. GNRC, if they purchased the Company's shares between April 29, 2021 and November 1, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, Dec.
+20, 2022 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until January 30, 2023 to file lead plaintiff applications in a securities class action lawsuit against Generac Holdings Inc. (NYSE: GNRC), if they purchased the Company’s shares between April 29, 2021 and November 1, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Eastern District of Wisconsin.

 Get Help